 How do I get started?

 Getting started is easy.
-Call or email to schedule a free, fifteen-minute phone consultation.
+Contact me to schedule a free, fifteen-minute phone consultation.
 Listening to a brief description of your chief concern in your own words usually gives me a pretty good feel for whether or not I can help.
 If I am not the best person to assist you, in most cases, I can provide you with an appropriate referral.